 Profile: Mr. Hofmeister holds a Bachelor's and Master's Degree in Political Science from Kansas State University.
 In May 2010 he was awarded an honorary doctorate from the University of Houston and in 2014 was awarded with a doctorate in letters by Kansas University.
 Mr. Hofmeister was the President of Shell Oil Company in the US from 2005 to 2008 and prior to that he was the Group Director of Human Resources at Royal Dutch Shell in the Netherlands.
 Mr. Hofmeister founded and heads the not for profit membership association, Citizens for Affordable Energy and is a key member of the US Energy Security Council, a bipartisan not for profit group in Washington, DC.
 Mr. Hofmeister has previously held executive positions at General Electric, Nortel Networks and AlliedSignal (now Honeywell International).
-Currently, Mr. Hofmeister also serves as a non-executive Director of Hunting plc (London, UK) and Chairman of the board at Erin Energy, Inc. (Houston, Texas).
+Currently, Mr. Hofmeister also serves as a non-executive Director of Hunting plc (London, UK) Global Geoscience Limited (Australia).